AnBowell/eo-kit/docs/source/introduction.rst

 A lot of Earth Observation (EO) is performed in Python.
-For me, this is a little slow.
+This can be rather slow though!
+Minimal docs for now.
+Updates will be coming.